tytydraco/yessleep/out/The_Smiling_Prisoner.md

 "I don't know.
 She doesn't look like a criminal.
 Looks like a kindergarten teacher."

 Roxanne looked at the lady.
 "Yo!
-Whatcha in for!"
+Whatcha in for?!"

 The woman tilted her head, still smiling.
 "I'd rather not say."